 The Turn to Empire

-Somewhere around 3,000 BC, the more ambitious among us discovered they could use the tools and abilities developed during the initial separation from Eden to dominate nature and one another.
+Somewhere around 3,000 BC, the more ambitious among us discovered they could use the tools and abilities developed during the initial separation from Eden to dominate nature and their fellow humans.
 Kings and emperors organized great empires under their personal rule.
 They expropriated nature’s gifts and the surplus of human labor beyond bare subsistence to feed great armies to suppress the many and live in self-glorification.
 Some ruled in the name of a god.
 Others claimed to be gods.

 The ruthless domination and exploitation of Imperial Civilization have reached the limits of what the living systems of Earth and society can and will endure.
-Our now common fate presents us with a choice.
+We face an epic choice.

-We stand together in common cause to advance the transition to an Ecological Civilization of peace, sufficiency, equality, and partnership for the well-being of all.
-Or we perish together in a final grand display of mutual oppression, anger, and violence.
+We join in common cause to transition to an Ecological Civilization of peace, sufficiency, equality, and partnership for the well-being of all.
+Or we perish together in a final grand display of violence, excess, oppression, and exploitation.

 Earth’s collapsing environmental systems provide the imperative to reverse humanity’s current course.
 A now seamless global communications web provides us the means.
 This convergence creates a brief moment of opportunity to birth an Ecological Civilization that brings people and planet into balance, nurtures innovation and creative expression, and provides to all an opportunity for material sufficiency and spiritual abundance.

 Put in simple terms, we face a classic choice between life and money as society’s defining value.
-No economy can serve them both.
+One will be the master; the other the servant.

-Traditional societies obtained their food, energy, shelter, and other essentials of live directly from the land and their shared labor.
-There is no need for money.
-They honored and served the Earth mother who birthed and nurtured them.
-As societies turned away from nature, financial exchange increasingly define our relationships with one another and Earth.
+Traditional societies obtained their food, energy, shelter, and other essentials of life directly from the land through their shared labor.
+There was no need for money.
+They in turn honored and served the Earth mother who birthed and nurtured them.
+The had little or no need for money.

-Human societies are defined by relationships—most particularly the economic relationships on which we depend for our means of living.
-Human society’s organize these relationships through shared cultural beliefs and values supported by institutional rules and rewards to create a societal guidance system that aligns the diversity of its people into a coherent outcome.
+Society is defined by relationships—most particularly the economic relationships on which we depend for our means of living.
+These relationships are shaped by shared cultural beliefs and supported by institutional rules and rewards to create a societal guidance system that aligns the diverse and often competing interests its people into a coherent outcome.